 Organic farmers believe organic seed is important to the integrity of organic food

 The largest three sources of funding include USDA’s Organic Research and Extension Initiative (OREI) and Sustainable Agriculture and Research Education (SARE), and other federal funding programs.
-The vast majority of funding (88%) supported organic plant breeding and variety trials as opposed to other areas, such as organic seed production research.
-By crop type, vegetable projects received nearly three times as much funding as other crops.
+The vast majority of funding supported organic plant breeding and variety trials as opposed to other areas, such as organic seed production research.
+By crop type, vegetable and field-crop projects received the largest amount of support.

 Here are the challenges that remain:

-Most organic farmers responding to our survey still rely on conventional seed for at least part of their operation.
+Most organic farmers responding to our survey still rely on conventional (non-organic) seed for at least part (if not all) of their operation.
 There are a number of reasons why, including specific varieties that are unavailable in an organic form, insufficient quantities in seed, and a lack of desirable traits.
-Although price is not an allowable reason for not sourcing organic seed under the organic standards, it remains an important reason for organic farmers (though slightly less of a reason than reported in 2011).
+Our most recent findings show an increase in organic producers identifying process/buyer contracts as a barrier to sourcing organic seed (i.e., a buyer contract dictates a specific variety be grown, and too often it isn’t available as organic.)

 The largest operations still use relatively little organic seed